Senior Honors Thesis, Internships, and Independent Studies

 The purpose of Geography 295 is to provide students with research experience while working on a question of current geographical interest.
 Research is done under the supervision of a faculty member in the Department of Geography.
 Students may enroll twice, for a total of 6 credits.
 Each credit hour represents 3-4 hours of research per week, on average, during the semester.
 Students enrolled for 3 credit hours should spend 10 hours or more on research per week.

 Students are responsible for contacting faculty in the Department of Geography who will agree to supervise the student’s research.
-The paperwork (learning contract) used to formalize the requirements and expectations for credit is available from Ms. Phillips (firstname.lastname@example.org).
 Students will be enrolled by the department by the start of the semester (at the latest).
 Students must write at least a 10-page paper describing their research and submit this at the end of the semester.
 The paper might describe the rationale for the research, the methods used, any results obtained, and any conclusions derived, but the exact format of this paper is to be determined through consultation between the student and research supervisor.
 It expected that all requirements by student and faculty will be fulfilled in a timely fashion according to an agreed upon schedule that corresponds with the academic calendar.
 Three hours of Geography 295 can count as a Geography elective.
 However, Geography 295 credit can be used to satisfy just one Geography elective.
 Please find enrollment instructions from the first section of this page “Enrollment Instructions”.

 Independent Study in Geography: GEOG 296

 Geography 296 is an opportunity for geography majors to pursue a substantive piece of independent research and writing on a topic of special interest.
 This topic is developed by the student in consultation with a Geography faculty member.
 To be eligible for Geography 296, students must have an overall GPA of 3.0 or better.
 Students are enrolled by the department by the start of the semester (at the latest).
 If you have questions about independent study or the approval process for GEOG 296, please contact Ms. Phillips (email@example.com).
-The form requires signatures of the research supervisor and Director of Undergraduate Studies, a description of the planned research project, and associated reading list.
-Find the form here: Learning contract independent study.
+Please find enrollment instructions from the first section of this page “Enrollment Instructions”.

 Students must write at least a 10-page paper describing their research, as determined in consultation with the supervisor, and submit this at the end of each semester.
 The paper should describe the rationale for the research, the methods used, any results obtained, and any conclusions derived.
 This paper must be reviewed and approved by the research supervisor, who will assign the final grade.